LC-burigo/Small_Weather_Project/README.md

 ***2. Stage) Build The program*** \

-Below, you can see all the functionalities in my program and its corresponding functions, with all the packagesthe you need to install
+Below, you can see all the functionalities in my program and its corresponding functions, with all the packages that you need to install

    * Function to grap informations that the API gives (Weather_City) \
 ```pip install requests```